 Having these two accounts at the same institution and linked makes it fast and easy to transfer money between the two.
 Why not just have one checking account and keep all your money there?

 Separating the savings bucket lets you track progress toward your goal and helps keep you accountable with smart habits.
-But, life happens, so making this first-level savings readily available helps keep it liquid when emergencies come up.
+But, life happens, so making these first-level savings readily available helps keep it liquid when emergencies come up.

 2. Meet multiple savings goals